12 best patch management software and tools for 2024 software patch

 Patch management vs. vulnerability management: Key differences

-Also troubling is that 37% of the victims of cyber attacks said they never scan their networks and systems to see what they need to patch, according to the report.
+Also troubling is that 37% of the victims of cyberattacks said they never scan their networks and systems to see what they need to patch, according to the report.

-Patch management is just one part of vulnerability management.
-Here's a deep dive into their differences, the important places they overlap and software options for automating them.
+Here's a deep dive into their differences, the important places they overlap, and software options for automating them.

 What is vulnerability management?

-Vulnerability management is the process of managing the full, end-to-end lifecycle of security vulnerabilities from discovery to prioritization to remediation -- where a vulnerability is eliminated or mitigated to such a point that it poses minimal risk, said Mehul Revankar, vice president of vulnerability management, detection and response at Qualys, a provider of security and compliance software.
+Vulnerability management is the process of managing the full, end-to-end lifecycle of security vulnerabilities from discovery to prioritization to remediation -- where a vulnerability is eliminated or mitigated to such a point that it poses minimal risk, said Mehul Revankar, former vice president of vulnerability management, detection and response (VMDR) at Qualys, a provider of security and compliance software.

-From there, IT can do discovery on those vulnerabilities and determine what they mean to the organization's environment.
+From there, IT can perform discovery on those vulnerabilities and determine what they mean to the organization's environment.
 "You may have a machine with a vulnerability, but because of where you have it on the network it doesn't necessarily pertain to you," he said.

 What is patch management?